pajaz/final-module-linux-conf-mgmt2022/Installation.md

 ```
 State was run succesfully.

-The Jinja code uses regex_match function to see if the minions ID extracted by grains\[id] starts with a specific letter and applies the correct configuration.
+The regex_match function checks if the minions ID extracted by grains\[id] starts with a specific letter and applies the correct configuration.

 Finally I added the sshd to the [top.sls](module/top.sls) file under base '*' because it can be run for all current minions safely.